.NET HELP

 C# Case Statement (How it Works For Developers): Figure 1 - IronPDF

-IronPDF’s key feature is converting HTML to PDF, while keeping layouts and styles intact.
+IronPDF’s key feature is converting HTML to PDF with layouts and styles, while keeping layouts and styles intact.
 This is ideal for creating PDFs from web content, including reports, invoices, and documentation.
 HTML files, URLs, and HTML strings are all convertible into PDF files.

 using IronPdf;